-SQL Server Data Tools (SSDT).
+SQL Server Data Tools (SSDT) and appropriate extensions.
+Use SSDT to design and deploy SSIS packages.
 To download and install SSDT, see Download SQL Server Data Tools (SSDT).
-Installing SSDT lets you design and deploy SSIS packages.
-SSDT installs the following things:

 Integration Services Feature Pack for Azure.
 To download and install the Feature Pack, see Microsoft SQL Server Integration Services Feature Pack for Azure.
 Installing the Feature Pack lets your packages connect to storage and analytics services in the Azure cloud, including the following services: